gltdevlop/InstagramNoteIntegration/README.md

 **You're all set !**

-If you want to add games or IDEs, navigate to list.txt and add your games as :
+If you want to add games or IDEs, navigate to list.txt and add your games/ide as :
 ```
 game_executable.exe - Game Name
 ---
 ide_executable.exe - Ide Name
 ```
+(if you add an IDE, put it after the "---" located down in the file)

 To change the language of the sended note or add a time update on your note every 10 mins, go to config.txt and change the settings :
 ```
 time_update: True/False